 Clarification: An aircraft has forward inertia as it decelerates through stall speed.
 This issue is more visible when the figure is performed downwind and is less visible when performed into the wind.

-28.24.4 If the aircraft does not stall or establish Autorotation, mark the figure HZ.
+- HZ 28.24.4 If the aircraft does not stall or establish Autorotation, mark the figure HZ. - 28.24.5 During Autorotation, pitch angle and rotation rate may vary without penalty.